unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 ## Remote examples
 ### Remote file example
-In the example above we started with a local file.
+In the example above, we started with a local file.
 To preserve that file across the task boundary, Union uploaded it to the Union object store before passing it to the next task.

 You can also _start with a remote file_, simply by initializing the `FlyteFile` object with a URI pointing to a remote source.
 For example: